wp-plugins/bepro-listings/readme.txt

 	* Paid Listings - Use our s2member or PMPro addons to charge users for listing on your website
 	* Store Finder - List your store or shop branches including, location and contact details
-	* Directory - Employee, staff, members, pets, car, Business, Job Search, Fleet Tracking, Job Board, or any other type of directory listings site
+	* Directory - Employee, staff, members, pets, Business, Job Search, Job Board, or any other type of directory listings site
+	* Vehicles - List your dealer inventory, cars, trucks, etc. Or use geo features for Fleet Tracking
 	* Affiliate - List, price, and link to amazon products and other popular affilate projects.
 	* Classifieds - Sell ad space or use the system like a bullitin board
 	* Products & Services - List them yourself or allow members to list products and/or services e.g. product catalogue